carameye/Echo-s-in-the-Dark/README.md

 - Fixed some lag that was coming from shadows by making far away pixels be less accurate
 - Fixed a menu bug that meant if you didn't move your mouse after going to a new menu and clicked the click would happen in the wrong spot
 - Made the camera not pan off to the left or right of the level since it's just darkness anyway
+- Possibly fixed a bug where some sound effects would fail to play/play very quietly.
+Not 100% sure that this is fixed, but it happens less frequently now
+- Fixed a bug where sound effects would keep playing, even when the paused menu was opened.
+Now, sound effects pause when opening the menu and resume upon closing the menu

 Have completed the following parts of our plan:
 - Added story element that tie together the game play, and give players a concrete goal while playing the game